About the Medical School Integration

 -

 The decision to integrate the two medical schools is complete.
 We are now in the next phase of the process, which is to seek combined accreditation.
-It is anticipated that the first class of the new Rutgers School of Medicine will be enrolled in the 2028 academic year.
-Over the next five years, we will be aligning our work to achieve accreditation from the Liaison Committee on Medical Education (LCME).
+The first class of the new Rutgers School of Medicine is anticipated to be enrolled in the 2027 academic year.
+Over the next five years, we will align our work to achieve accreditation from the LCME.
 Our work will be conducted in a way that promotes equitable representation and allows opportunities for all medical school community members to contribute to the vision.

 Read more about the process.